All Of The Hunger Games Movies, Ranked

 (Image credit: Lionsgate)

-4. The Hunger Games: Mockingjay Part 1
+5. The Hunger Games: Mockingjay Part 1

-The 2014 third Hunger Games installment, Mockingjay Part 1, is not unwatchable, and it features some great moments in the franchise, but it’s definitely the weakest link of the four movies.
-After the previous films were thrilling spectacles that took us to the arena of The Hunger Games, Mockingjay Part 1 brings the series to a major slowdown, as Katniss ventures to District 13 and truly learns to become the symbol of the rebellion, the Mockingjay.
+The 2014 third Hunger Games installment, Mockingjay Part 1, is not unwatchable, and it features some great moments in the franchise, but it’s definitely the weakest link of the five movies.
+After the previous films were thrilling spectacles that took us to the arena of The Hunger Games, Mockingjay Part 1 brings the series to a major slowdown as Katniss ventures to District 13 and truly learns to become the symbol of the rebellion, the Mockingjay.

 The main reason why Mockingjay Part 1 doesn’t work is probably because it is the result of Lionsgate deciding to split the last Hunger Games book up into two parts, like Twilight did before it, in order to bring in more money for the franchise before it wrapped up.
 From a business point of view, sure, it makes sense.
 But in terms of Mockingjay Part 1’s storyline, overall, that book did not need to be split into two parts, and Part 1 particularly suffered because of it.
+Director Francis Lawrence has even said he “totally regrets” turning the third book into two movies

 Jennifer Lawrence as Katniss Everdeen during ending of Hunger Games: Mockingjay Part 2